Water quality: Human consumption

 The U.S. Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of these contaminants does not necessarily indicate that the water poses a health risk.

 In urbanized areas around the world, water purification technology is used in municipal water systems to remove contaminants from the source water (surface water or groundwater) before it is distributed to homes, businesses, schools and other recipients.
-Water drawn directly from a stream, lake, or aquifer and that has no treatment will be of uncertain quality in terms of potability.
+Water drawn directly from a stream, lake, or aquifer that has no treatment will be of uncertain quality in terms of potability.

 The burden of polluted drinking water disproportionally effects under-represented and vulnerable populations.
 Communities that lack these clean drinking-water services are at risk of contracting water-borne and pollution-related illnesses like Cholera, diarrhea, dysentery, hepatitis A, typhoid, and polio.
 These communities are often in low-income areas, where human wastewater is discharged into a nearby drainage channel or surface water drain without sufficient treatment, or is used in agricultural irrigation.